Posts

 Veganism and Right Wing Ideology

 While most vegans are on the left, their exists conservatives and others on the political right who are vegan.
 This post will simply highlight some of them and arguments/perspectives that these people have.
 Conservatism and Veganism In regard to conservatives and conservatism, there are groups such as the The Vegan Conservatives in the UK who promote both veganism and conservatism.
-There are also Christians whose veganism is informed by their spiritual and ethical beliefs, such as the The Seventh Day Adventists , but even some Catholics as well (see 1 , 2 , and 3 for examples).
-Christian beliefs, including those of the Seventh Day Adventists, tend to be socially conservative, such as being opposed to abortion, looking favorably upon traditional gender roles, etc. A staunchly pro-life conservative could come to the conclusion that, in order to be ethically consistent...
+There are also Christians whose veganism is informed by their spiritual and ethical beliefs, such as the The Seventh Day Adventists , and even some Catholics as well (see 1 , 2 , 3, and 4 for examples).
+Christian beliefs, including those of the Seventh Day Adventists, tend to be socially conservative, such as being opposed to abortion, looking favorably upon traditional gender roles, etc. A staunchly pro-life conservative could come to the conclusion that, in order to be ethically consis...

 In this post, I will attempt to identify the scope of veganism, meaning what is encompassed within the concept vs what is not.
 If we look at the Vegan Society definition of veganism, which seems to be the most widely cited: "Veganism is a philosophy and way of living which seeks to exclude—as far as is possible and practicable—all forms of exploitation of, and cruelty to, animals for food, clothing or any other purpose; and by extension, promotes the development and use of animal-free alternatives for the benefit of animals, humans and the environment.
 In dietary terms it denotes the practice of dispensing with all products derived wholly or partly from animals."
 We see that a distinction is made between humans and animals.
 We see this in the line: "promotes the development and use of animal-free alternatives for the benefit of animals, humans and the environment," where they refer to humans and animals seperately.
 We can also see that in the beginning of the veg...